BobuSumisu/bash-bookmarks/README.md

 To see all bookmarks:

-    $ bb list
+    $ bb --list
     NAME    PATH
     home    /home/oyvind

 And delete a bookmark:

-    $ bb delete home
+    $ bb --delete home
     [bb] Bookmark 'home' deleted!
-    $ bb list
+    $ bb --list
     [bb] You do not have any bookmarks yet :(

 See usage for more information:

-	$ bb
+	$ bb --help
-	Usage:  [<command>] [<name>]
+	Usage: bb [<command>] [<name>]

 	Where command is one of:
-		goto <name>     Change directory to a bookmark by name. add <name>      Add a new bookmark with a unique name. delete <name>   Delete a bookmark by name. list            List all bookmarks.
+		-g, --goto <name>     Change directory to a bookmark by name.
+		-a, --add <name>      Add a new bookmark with a unique name.
+		-d, --delete <name>   Delete a bookmark by name.
+		-l, --list            List all bookmarks.
-		help            Show this help message.
+		-h, --help            Show this help message.

 	If no command is given, the command defaults to 'goto' and the argument is treated as a bookmark name.

-## Limitations

-You cannot use the command names as names for bookmarks (i.e.: "goto", "add", "delete", "list" and "help")